Sourabh535/PW-Skills-Python/README.md

 # PW-Skills-Python
-Here,  I am uploading my daily pyhton code that teaches in the class
+Here,  I am uploading my daily pyhton code that taught in the class